 - Keystone also offers the EpicMix Academy and similar features as Breck, but on different slopes.
 Interested in snowboarding?
-Find group, private, children's, all-women or family lessons.
-Kids can hop on the board as young as 3.
+Find group, private, children's, all-women, or family lessons.
+Kids as young as 3 can hop on the board.
 They learn in small groups at the Ripperoo's-Burton Riglet Park in the Mountain House Base Area, a park plus play area that maximizes fun.
-Money-saving tip: Book online to save 10 percent per person.
+Money-saving tip: Book online for discounts.

 - Arapahoe Basin also typically runs beginner specials throughout January.
-Throughout the month on Sundays, check out Super Sunday lesson (discounted lessons for first-timers only), followed by free, one-run lessons in the afternoons.
-You get an instructor's help for a single run on the Black Mountain Express Lift.
-This is a great way to improve your skills, learn more about the school or get a total beginner taste.
+In the past, throughout the month on Sundays, they have offered Super Sunday lessons (discounted lessons for first-timers only), followed by free, one-run lessons in the afternoons.
+Participants received an instructor's help for a single run on the Black Mountain Express Lift.
+This was a great way to improve your skills, learn more about the school or get a total beginner taste.
 All levels welcome.